onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

    !! changes will be overwritten.                   !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-This module is part of the SendCloud official connector for Odoo.
+This module is part of the Sendcloud official connector for Odoo.

-At the moment, the SendCloud official connector for Odoo consists of two modules: delivery_sendcloud_official and website_sendcloud_official.
+At the moment, the Sendcloud official connector for Odoo consists of two modules: delivery_sendcloud_official and website_sendcloud_official.

 1) delivery_sendcloud_official.
 This module works for the backend.
 2) website_sendcloud_official.
 This module is for the frontend (webshop) and it depends on delivery_sendcloud_official.